Nutcracker10/mergeConflict/README.md

 3. Type bName and a string to enter a name for the black player.
 4. Type move followed by two numbers with a space between them to move a checker.
+5. Type next to switch to the next player's turn.